Skip to the content.

 The cumulative number of cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would be horizontal.

-The current total number of cases is equivalent to 8 people out of every 25 people in the state of Ohio having tested positive for COVID-19.
+The current total number of cases is equivalent to 1 person out of every 3 people in the state of Ohio having tested positive for COVID-19.

 The cumulative number of hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would be horizontal.
 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.